-- Hip dysplasia (malformation of the hip joints causinf pain and disability): breed mean score 9.2 (parents should be lower)
+- Hip dysplasia: breed mean score 9.2 (parents should be lower)

-- Eye Disease: Multifocal retinal dysplasia (MRD) (severe MRD will cause visual impairment) (litter screening); Collie eye anomaly (CEA) (a lesion or pale patch on the eye) (litter screening); Progressive retinal atrophy (PRA) (leads to blindness) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing)
+- Eye Disease: Multifocal retinal dysplasia (MRD) (litter screening); Collie eye anomaly (CEA) (litter screening); Progressive retinal atrophy (PRA) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing); Retinopathy (rod-cone dystrophy)

 DNA Tests Available